 - Registration, lodging, and board for the Grand Lake Retreat (July 2016) or a juried or non-juried gold pass to the Lighthouse Lit Fest (June 2016).

 - The fellowship period culminates with a public reading and celebration, during which the recipient will be properly feted and will share the fruits of his or her fellowship (i.e., the project he or she has worked on) with an appreciative crowd.

 - Finalists and the next fellowship winner will also be announced.

-- Writer must love to write (although writers who have had moments/hours/days of hating to write can apply also.
+- Writer must be an adult who loves to write (although writers who have had moments/hours/days of hating to write can apply also.
 We get it).

 - Writer must be eager and enthusiastic about building and participating in the Lighthouse community.
 The principle of taking care of one's own community/family is of paramount value to Alice Maxine Bowie.
 She does this by giving the gift of education to those who not only need it, but demonstrate their desire/willingness to pass it on.
 The Alice Maxine Bowie Fellowship was created to honor and help those who pursue what they love and be willing to give back to the community that supports them.

 - Writer must be committed to a full year of participation in workshops, culminating with the Grand Lake Retreat or the Lighthouse Lit Fest (gold pass or juried gold pass).
 The fellowship begins in August and runs through the following July, with the reading and celebration taking place the following August.
 Writers should only apply if they wish to participate in these activities.

 - For the 2015/2016 Fellowship, the writer must be working in nonfiction.
 The genre will rotate between fiction, nonfiction, and poetry each year.
 Dramatic writers (screenwriters and playwrights) should submit with fiction writers, unless they’re working on nonfiction documentaries or dramas.